UAE pulls some forces from Yemen's Aden as deal nears to end standoff - witnesses

 Two officials told Reuters that an Emirati convoy boarded a military vessel at Buraiqa oil terminal near Aden refinery that had shipped out.
 Four employees at the refinery said they saw a large convoy of military vehicles and three buses carrying around 200 troops headed towards the terminal.

-The UAE government media office and the coalition spokesman did not immediately respond to a Reuters request for comment.
+The UAE government media office and the coalition spokesman did not immediately respond to Reuters requests for comment.

 Yemen's Saudi-backed government and the separatist Southern Transitional Council (STC), which is supported by the UAE, are close to a deal that would end the Aden standoff and see Saudi forces take temporary control of the city, four sources familiar with the negotiations earlier told Reuters.